surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.18.1-rc.1 =
+= 4.18.1 =

-(2018/12/18) Updated the Setup Guide with a new "Schema vs Google Rich Cards" section.
+(2018/12/19) Updated the Setup Guide with a new "Schema vs Google Rich Cards" section.
 Moved the wpsso/cache/ sub-folder to wp-content/cache/wpsso/.
 Removed $wp_query as a salt for transient cache array index keys.

-= 4.18.0 =

-(2018/12/14) Added a new SSO &gt; Tools settings page and new export / import action buttons.
-Added new options in the Document SSO metabox for products (Pro version).